What is the Wyss Institute?

 The Wyss (pronounced “veese”) Institute for Biologically Inspired Engineering at Harvard University emulates Nature’s design principles to engineer new bioinspired materials and devices with high-impact applications in healthcare, manufacturing, robotics, energy, and sustainable architecture.

-The Institute works as an alliance among Harvard’s Schools of Medicine, Engineering, and Arts & Sciences, and with other leading clinical and academic institutions in the Boston area, including: Beth Israel Deaconess Medical Center, Boston University, Brigham and Women’s Hospital, Children’s Hospital Boston, Dana Farber Cancer Institute, Massachusetts General Hospital, and the University of Massachusetts Medical School.
+The Institute works as an alliance among Harvard’s Schools of Harvard’s Schools of Medicine, Engineering, Arts & Sciences, Design, and Education; with other leading clinical and academic institutions in the Boston area, including, Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Boston Children’s Hospital, Dana–Farber Cancer Institute, Massachusetts General Hospital, Spaulding Rehabilitation Hospital, the University of Massachusetts Medical School, Boston University, Tufts University, Massachusetts Institute of Technology; as well as Charité – Universitätsmedizin Berlin and the University of Zurich.

 Its cross-disciplinary faculty, technical staff, students, and fellows engage in high-risk research and technology development.
 The organization brings academics together with staff who have diverse industrial and clinical experience.
 Their technological discoveries are translated into commercial products and therapies through technology licensing agreements and collaborations with industrial partners and new startups.